Greg-Boggs/gregboggs.com/README.md

 hugoBasicExample
 ==========

-This is an example site for [Hugo](http://gohugo.io/).

-It is intended to be a kickstart site for my [Starter theme](https://github.com/Greg-Boggs/starter)
+This is an example site for [Hugo](http://gohugo.io/) intended to be a kickstart site for my [Starter theme](https://github.com/Greg-Boggs/starter)

+# Features

+1. Prose.io integration.

 # Using